The Canopy Project

 3. Trees cool our streets and cities

-2019 was the second hottest year on record.
-2020 is on track to be the hottest
+2023 was the hottest year on record.
+2024 looks set to be even hotter.

 4. Trees protect against floods and water pollution

-Mature trees protect communities against flash floods and landslides by stabilizing soil and absorbing water — between 1,500 and 2,000 gallons of water per year.
-On the other root (hah), a lack of trees can lead to increased floods
+Mature trees protect communities against flash floods and landslides by stabilizing soil and absorbing water — between 1,500 and 2,000 liters of water per year.
+On the other root (hah), a lack of trees can lead to increased runoff and floods.

-Tree roots also filter harmful chemicals and pollutants from storm runoff that ends up lakes, streams and rivers.
-Nearly 57 million people in the United States rely on forests for clean drinking water, according to a recent U.S. Forest Service study.
+Tree roots also filter harmful chemicals and pollutants from storm runoff that ends up in lakes, streams and rivers.
+Forests provide drinking water to more than 150 million people in the United States, according to the U.S. Forest Service.

 Or, put simply: more trees = cleaner water.